 December 21, 2012 (KHARTOUM) – The Sudanese army has prevented an investigation team from the joint peacekeeping mission from investigation recent fight that caused new wave of internal displacement in North Darfur.

-- A handout photo shows Nigerian soldiers serving with the United Nations-African Union Mission in Darfur (UNAMID) (photo Reuters)
+- Nigerian soldiers from the hybrid United Nations-African Union Mission in Darfur (Photo: Reuters)

 The African Union - United Nations Mission in Darfur (UNAMID) in a statement released on Friday said it was concerned "about the safety of civilians and the humanitarian situation in these IDP camps", which is the core of its mandate.

 According to the Mission, new civilians, displaced from different villages in Shangil Tobaya and Tawila areas, arrived to Naivasha and Tawila camps in North Darfur following new attacks by alleged armed groups and air strikes by the Sudanese army.